dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/shapes-and-basic-drawing-in-wpf-overview.md

  Windows Presentation Foundation (WPF) offers several layers of access to graphics and rendering services.
 At the top layer, <xref:System.Windows.Shapes.Shape> objects are easy to use and provide many useful features, such as layout and participation in the Windows Presentation Foundation (WPF) event system.

+Shape-related types are in the `Windows.Shapes` namespace.
+Geometry-related types are in the `System.Windows.Media` namespace.

 <a name="shapes"></a>

 ## Shape Objects